schneems/let_it_go/README.md

 - Display counts grouped by file then by line/method
 - Implicit methods i.e. 1 + 1 and [1] << 2
 - Global operators != && ==
-- Subclass support.
-Hook into a class created TracePoint to see if a class is a subclass and add it to the list